keyboardio/Kaleidoscope/UPGRADING.md

  - The new system has more hook points, and the method names are much more clear now.

+### Kaleidoscope.millisAtCycleStart()

+Many plugins use timers, and most of them will call `millis()`, which isn't wrong, but isn't the most efficient either.
+While `millis()` isn't terribly expensive, it's not cheap either.
+For most cases, we do not need an exact timer, and one updated once per cycle is enough - which is what `.millisAtCycleStart()` is.
+Having a timer that is consistent throughout the whole cycle may also be beneficial.

+While `millis()` should continue to work forever, plugins and user code should, as a general rule, use `Kaleidoscope.millisAtCycleStart()` rather than `millis()`.

 ### KALEIDOSCOPE_API_VERSION bump

 `KALEIDOSCOPE_API_VERSION` has been bumped to **2** due to the plugin API